ibm-cloud-docs/monitoring/api.md

 {: screen}

-## Saving the dashboards of a team by using the API
+## Saving all the dashboards of a team by using the API
 {: #api_save_dashboard}

 Complete the following steps to download the dashboards that are available for a team: